 To shed light on the 100-mile zone policy in Michigan, advocates and researchers submitted a FOIA request to DHS and CBP in 2015.
 Neither agency provided a legally adequate response.
 Instead, a few heavily-redacted documents were released.
 These documents underscored the need for greater public access to information about Border Patrol’s roving patrols operations and CBP’s claims that agents may search any motorist anywhere in the state without a warrant.

-The requesters filed a federal lawsuit on November 30, 2016 in the United States District Court in the Eastern District of Michigan.
+The requesters filed a federal lawsuit on November 30, 2016, in the United States District Court in the Eastern District of Michigan.
 Plaintiffs filed an amended complaint on July 28, 2017.
 On February 14, 2018, Defendants moved for summary judgment.
 On March 28, 2018, the Michigan Immigrant Rights Center filed a cross-motion for partial summary judgment and opposition to Defendants’ motion for partial summary judgment.
-Oral arguments were heard on the motions, and on September 7, 2018, the parties reached an agreement whereby the government will provide city-level information in apprehension reports about where apprehensions occur.
-Plaintiffs will receive these reports on a rolling three-month schedule through the end of the year.
-A dispute continues about the remaining documents, and plaintiffs are waiting to get a production schedule from defendants.
+Oral arguments were heard on the motions, and on September 7, 2018, the parties reached an agreement whereby the government would provide city-level information in apprehension reports about where apprehensions occur.
+Plaintiffs received these reports on a rolling three-month schedule through the end of 2018.
+Plaintiffs moved for sanctions in January of 2020 based on Defendants’ failure to comply with production deadlines.

 Contact: Miriam Aukerman | firstname.lastname@example.org